-Described by Sir Winston Churchill as the "Pearl of Africa", Uganda is a country of unparalleled beauty and amazing scenery, stunning landscapes, wildlife and very rich cultural heritage.
-Visit Uganda and discover for yourself this country's pure and natural attractions that range from Lake Victoria, to Murchison Falls, Chimpanzees in Kibale National Reserve and Gorillas in Bwindi Forest and not forgetting the tree climbing lions found in Queen Elizabeth National Park and lastly the source of River Nile, Africa's longest river.
+Described by Sir Winston Churchill as the "Pearl of Africa", Uganda is a country of unparalleled beauty and amazing scenery, stunning landscapes, wildlife and rich cultural heritage.
+Visit Uganda and discover for yourself this country's pure and natural attractions that range from Lake Victoria, to Murchison Falls, Chimpanzees in Kibale National Reserve and Gorillas in Bwindi Forest and not forgetting the tree climbing lions found in Queen Elizabeth National Park and lastly the source of River Nile, Africa's longest river and the primary water source for Egypt and Sudan.

 Early breakfast, collect your picnic lunch boxes and proceed for a full day game drive in the northern bank of the Nile with chances of seeing more wildlife species that include, Rothschild giraffe, elephants, lions, Jackson Hartebeest, Oribis, waterbucks, savanna woodland birds and possibly the elusive leopard.
 Take a boat cruise on River Nile and enjoy the most spectacular views of this famous river.
 The launch trip upstream from Paraa presents an astonishing display of wildlife and culminates with the memorable frontal view of the falls.
 Recommended for birders is a morning cruise downstream to the Nile-Lake Albert Delta.
 Alternatively a tranquil sundowner cruise offers the classic view of equatorial sunset reflected on the river.
 Late afternoon drive to Budongo Eco Lodge located in the heart of Budongo Forest Reserve.
 Budongo Eco Lodge provides excellent accommodation in the midst of one of the largest and most beautiful rainforest locations in Uganda.
 The lodge is positioned in an area with breathtaking views of the canopy of Budongo Forest which is one of Uganda's best kept secrets and home to over 600 chimpanzees.

 Early morning game drive in search of more wildlife species to be found in this world famous national reserve.
 After breakfast drive southwards passing Ishasha which is famous for its tree climbing lions.
 Enjoy game drive on the way and continue driving through verdant countryside and traditional homesteads to Bwindi National Park, home of the endangered mountain gorillas.
 Bwindi Impenetrable Rainforest National Park lies on the edge of the Rift Valley in south-western Uganda.
 Bwindi Impenetrable Forest is an ancient rain forest extending over a series of steep ridges in the Virunga Volcanoes mountain range.
 Bwindi is a UNESCO world heritage site due to its ecological uniqueness and natural beauty.
 Its mist-covered hillsides are blanketed by one of Uganda's oldest and most biologically diverse rainforests.
 More importantly, this “impenetrable forest” protects an estimated 400 mountain gorillas, roughly half of the world’s population including several habituated groups.
-Dinner and overnight at Buhoma Lodge which is an intimate lodge located at the boundary of the forest offering the most amazing views of the thick forest canopy.
+Dinner and overnight at Buhoma Lodge which is an intimate lodge located at the boundary of the forest offering the most amazing views of the thick forest and canopy commanding spectacular and uninterrupted views of the Bwindi Impenetrable Forest.

 Breakfast and head to Lake Mburo National Park arriving on time for lunch at Mihingo Lodge which is an exclusive lodge located inside the park and features rooms built on wooden platforms providing the most stunning evening sunsets over Lake Mburo National Park.
 Lake Mburo National Park is one of Uganda’s smallest national parks and its the only park in the country that is home to large populations of the impala after which Kampala is named.
 Mihingo is a luxurious, family owned lodge in a magical setting adjacent to Lake Mburo National Park.
 Perched high on a rocky kopje, whose pre-Cambrian granite boulders were formed over 500 million years ago, it has spectacular views over a vast savannah landscape and designed to blend in with its fragile surroundings.
 This environmentally friendly lodge offers comfort, relaxation and the experience of being at one with nature.
 An infinity pool overlooks the valley below where buffalo, eland, impala, warthogs, bush buck and zebra can be seen.
 After dinner, its time for a night game drive in open Landrover with spotlight.